robinandeer/MIP_api/docs/adding-new-programs.rst

 3. Supply if-block checking if the program should run

    a.
 Print to MIPLOGG + STDOUT
    b.
-For each family memeber call your subroutine with memberID + args.
+For each family member call your subroutine with memberID + args.

 4. Add a subroutine that submits your program script.